pysal/inequality/README.md

 Support
 -------

-If you are having issues, please talk to us in the [gitter room](https://gitter.im/pysal/inequality).
+If you are having issues, please talk to us in [PySAL's Discord channel](https://discord.gg/BxFTEPFFZn), [create an issue](https://github.com/pysal/inequality/issues), or [start a discussion](https://github.com/pysal/inequality/discussion).

 License
 -------